pion/webrtc/examples/README.md

 * [ICE Restart](ice-restart) Example ice-restart demonstrates how a WebRTC connection can roam between networks.
 This example restarts ICE in a loop and prints the new addresses it uses each time.
 * [ICE Single Port](ice-single-port) Example ice-single-port demonstrates how multiple WebRTC connections can be served from a single port.
 By default Pion listens on a new port for every PeerConnection.
 Pion can be configured to use a single port for multiple connections.
 * [ICE TCP](ice-tcp) Example ice-tcp demonstrates how a WebRTC connection can be made over TCP instead of UDP.
 By default Pion only does UDP.
 Pion can be configured to use a TCP port, and this TCP port can be used for many connections.
+* [Trickle ICE](trickle-ice) Example trickle-ice example demonstrates Pion WebRTC's Trickle ICE APIs.
+This is important to use since it allows ICE Gathering and Connecting to happen concurrently.
 * [VNet](vnet) Example vnet demonstrates Pion's network virtualisation library.
 This example connects two PeerConnections over a virtual network and prints statistics about the data traveling over it.

 ### Usage